Lingodeer

 There are a few different ways to review.

 The first way looks similar to flashcards.
 First, you’ll hear a sentence.
 Then, you can show the answer which includes both languages.
-Depending on how well you remembered the material, you’ll mark it as either weak, good, or perfect.
+Depending on how well you remember the material, you’ll mark it as either weak, good, or perfect.

 Another type of review exercise is called the 5-Min Quiz.
 The exercises are all very similar to the ones you’ve previously completed.
 It works well as a nice refresher.